Who can become a Technical Member?

 How much does it cost?

-The current annual subscription fee for a Technical Member is £74 if you pay by direct debit.
-If you pay by cheque or debit/credit card, a fee of £8 will be added.
+The subscription rate for 2015 for a Technical Member is £120.
+If you are a new member, please consider paying by direct debit after your initial subscription.
 There is also a one-off application and assessment fee of £50+VAT.

 How do I apply?